BuildTools Pipeline

 Creates package targets from FO_PACKAGES and calls BuildTools/package.py with project context such as main config, build hash, developer name, nice name, input/output paths, platform/architecture/config data, and binary-output postfix.

-Start here when platform package layout, package target naming, or package script arguments change.
+Start here when platform package layout, package target naming, package script arguments, or package-time installer metadata changes.

 Finalize.cmake